zs-eren/KPOP-BTS-Data-Project-DSA210/notebooks/readme.txt

-This folder will contain Jupyter notebooks.
+This folder will contain album sales data and google BTS search data